-I am a PhD candidate in Economics at UC Berkeley.
-My primary research field is political economy, focusing on corruption and the role of media in governmental accountability.
-My secondary fields are public economics and development economics.
+I am a political economist, focusing on corruption and the role of media in governmental accountability.

 You can download my CV here.